-No. There is currently no therapeutically equivalent version of Xenical available.
+No. There is currently no therapeutically equivalent version of Xenical available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Xenical.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 See also: About generic drugs.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Tetrahydrolipstatin containing compositions

 Inventor(s): Shah; Navnit Hargovindas & Zeller; Max

 Product containing tetrahydrolipstatin as the active ingredient and pharmaceutically acceptable excipients, characterized in that it is in the form of particles with a diameter of 0.25 to 2 mm; and pharmaceutical preparation s or compositions for oral administration containing the product.Patent expiration dates: